Cassini Spacecraft Prepares For A Fiery Farewell In Saturn's Atmosphere

 A good indication of just how well Cassini has worked is the number of times it's gone into "safe" mode.
 When a spacecraft detects some type of software or hardware problem on board, it shuts down all nonessential equipment, turns its main antenna toward Earth and basically calls home to ask for instructions.

 "We've only done that six times in 20 years, and only twice since 2003," Webster says.
-"So most of the "safings" were early as we were learning the spacecraft."
+"So most of the 'safings' were early as we were learning the spacecraft."

 NASA's decision to end the Cassini mission has an interesting back story.
 It seems mission managers were worried that without fuel to change its orbit, the probe could crash into one of Saturn's moons sometime in the future.
 The space agency was loath to let that happen, because it can't be certain that Cassini isn't carrying some hardy microbial spores from Earth.
 There's good reason to believe that some bacteria could survive 20 years in space.